Rest energy effects for non-relativistic Fermi fields in external potentials: GLL equation with external potentials

-exhibits the rest energy contribution in its last two terms.
+exhibits the rest energy contribution in its second term.
 It means that for this type of potentials the rest energy will contribute non-trivially to the bound state spectrum of the GLL equation.

-Applying the parity transformation to the GLL equation with the external potential given by Eq.(\ref{simplepot}) in the same way as we did it above to the free GLL equation, we get the following transformation for the function ${\varphi({\bf r},t)}$:

-i.e. ${\varphi}({\bf r},t)$ behaves like a scalar under space reflection as well, while $V$ is a pseudoscalar.
-As before in the case without external potentials, the covariance of the GLL equation is violated for non-zero values of $k$.